Investment Summary for Broadway Play

 ♦ Next, after you express interest, the producers will meet with you and share all pertinent financial and production information.

-♦ The producers expect only one round of financing.
-The production will produce immediate cash flow weekly.
+♦ The producers expect only one round of financing for Broadway.

-NOTE: This summary is hypothetical, not an actual Exit Strategy example.
+NOTE: This summary is hypothetical, not an actual A Brief Crack of Light example.
 This does not constitute an offer for or advice regarding the sale, purchase, or transfer or securities; but rather is for general information purposes only.
 Any offering or related information regarding financial participation in a specific theatrical production can be made only in accordance with offering documents prepared and distributed in accordance with applicable Federal, New York and other state and local laws and regulations.
 Investors must qualify as accredited or as a sophisticated investor.
+Broadway is a speculative investment with a high degree of risk.
+Accordingly, it’s suitable only for persons who can afford a total loss of their investment.